How do I get proof of my no-claims discount?

 Can I protect my no-claims bonus?

-Insurance providers usually offer a no-claims discount protection policy.
-With this you’ll be allowed a set number of ‘at fault’ incidents without it affecting your no-claims bonus – but the specific rules on how this applies will depend on your provider.
+Yes, car insurance providers usually offer a no-claims discount protection policy.
+By paying a small ‘protection’ fee to your provider you’ll typically be allowed a set number of ‘at fault’ incidents without it affecting your no-claims bonus.
+The specific rules on how this applies will depend on your provider.
+For example, some providers may only allow one claim in a year and require you to have held your no-claims bonus for a set period of time before you can protect it.

 Comparing car insurance quotes with MoneySuperMarket is a quick and easy way to find affordable cover.
 Just tell us about yourself, your driving history, and the car you want to insure, and we’ll search the market for quotes that match your requirements.